kasperlindau/OptiSkaneApp/README.md

 * [GoogleMaps](https://pub.dev/packages/google_maps_flutter) for the interactive map
 * [GeoCoding](https://pub.dev/packages/geocoding) for coordinates to address conversion

-The design itself is heavily inspired by combining Google Maps with Skånetrafikens apps and adding a small touch.
+The design itself is heavily inspired by combining Google Maps with Skånetrafikens app.

 # Features
 * Tap on the map to perform a search